aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 <span class="image">![DB Cluster Add Auto Scaling](4-add-as-policy.png?raw=true)</span>

-Set the **Policy name** based on the stack name: `labstack-autoscale-readers`.
+Set the **Policy name** based on the stack name: `auroralab-autoscale-readers`.
 For the **Target metric** choose **Average CPU utilization of Aurora Replicas**.
 Enter a **Target value** of `20` percent.
 In a production use case this value may need to be set much higher, but we are using a lower value for demonstration purposes.
 Next, expand the **Additional configuration** section, and change both the **Scale in cooldown period** and **Scale out cooldown period** to a value of `180` seconds.
 This will reduce the time you have to wait between scaling operations in subsequent labs.

 In the **Cluster capacity details** section, set the **Minimum capacity** to `1` and **Maximum capacity** to `2`.
-In a production use case you may need to use different values, but for demonstration purposes, and to limit the cost of associated with the labs we limit the number of readers to two.
+In a production use case you may need to use different values, but for demonstration purposes, and to limit the cost associated with the labs we limit the number of readers to two.
 Next click **Add policy**.

 <span class="image">![Auto Scaling Configuration](4-as-policy-config.png?raw=true)</span>